iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.ca.covid19.exposurenotifications___minted151007/report.md

 > Intuitive and easy but I don't think enough users to be effective.
 I'm an ER doc in CA and have had on my phone with bluetooth on fo weeks and haven't gotten a single alert despite knowing for certain that I've been exposed.
 A lot.<br> :date: __2021-01-16 05:46:47__

 > Very helpful 🙂<br> :date: __2020-12-31 17:27:24__

-> I am happy this app is made now.
-I have seen many other states have this for a while Anyway I hope this app improving updates with a little more specific information about the exposure.
-For instance, how far are we from the person who is covid-19 positive?
-How long ago were we exposed to that person?
-Also the positive covid-19 is still a little murky because does it mean the person is sick or just asymptomatic carrier?
-And some more specific information to gauge the severity.<br> :date: __2020-12-31 07:26:19__

-> Would be nice to keep track of all negative results as well.<br> :date: __2020-12-29 04:36:15__